aarontodd82/GenesisEngine/README.md

 *Mega SD support requires software SPI for the shift register due to pin conflicts.
 Results may vary—some VGM files with heavy DAC usage may have timing issues.

+**ESP32 SD Note:** When using SD cards on ESP32, the shift register must use different pins (GPIO 4/13) than other examples (GPIO 18/23) because the SD card needs the hardware SPI bus.
+See the SDCardPlayer README for full wiring details.

 ## Examples

 - **BasicPlayback** — VGM playback from flash memory